dimk1301/Guides/test-guide.md

 To make this work, we all need to follow a few basic ground rules:

 * **Security Training:** Every engineer must complete an annual secure coding training (like the OWASP Top 10) before getting CI/CD pipeline access.
+* **Lock Every Account:** MFA is mandatory on every SCM (GitHub/GitLab) account.
+Stolen or reused passwords are still the #1 way real breaches start, and this one setting blocks most of them before any tool below ever gets a chance to fire.
 * **Don't Skip the Gates:** Bypassing automated checks (like Checkov, Gitleaks, or Kyverno) is strictly forbidden unless you have a documented exception signed by a Security Lead.
 * **Treat Security Rules Like Code:** If you want to change a security rule (like a Kyverno policy or Falco alert), it goes through the exact same Pull Request (PR) process as application code.
 It requires two reviewers and a signed commit.
+* **Make It Safe to Report Bugs:** We publish exactly how to reach us privately — SECURITY.md in every repo, security.txt on every live app — so a researcher who finds an issue tells us quietly instead of posting it publicly.

 ---